 Why did you decide to sell your music on POND5?

 Why did you decide to sell your music on POND5?
-Selling and monetizing sound
+Filming Diary

-Many creators, including TV stations, film production companies, and YouTubers, purchase materials from the site.
+Many creators, including TV stations, film production companies, and YouTubers, purchase materials from it.

-Once you register, you can use the platform to sell your own recorded audio to the world, even from Japan.
+As long as you register, you can sell your recorded sounds to the world, even from Japan.

 When I saw this explanation, I thought, "This might help me make the most of my recordings."

-It all started with a conversation with ChatGPT, an AI assistant.
+It all started with a conversation with the AI assistant ChatGPT.

-I asked, "Is there anything else I can do to reach people overseas other than YouTube?" and ChatGPT suggested the idea of selling audio materials on POND5.
+I asked ChatGPT if there was any way to reach people overseas other than through YouTube, and ChatGPT suggested the idea of selling audio materials on POND5.

 I was skeptical at the time, but when I thought about it, I realized that I had already recorded many natural sounds in high quality, and it made sense to sell them as materials.

-I often shoot on rainy days, and I record the audio separately using a TASCAM Portacapture X8
+I often do "rainy day shoots," so I record audio separately using a TASCAM Portacapture X8 while simultaneously shooting video

-them are the sounds of nature, such as the sound of rain in a quiet Japanese garden and the echoing sound of rain echoing through a tunnel, all of which are one-off sounds.
+Among them are unique natural sounds such as the sound of rain in a quiet Japanese garden and the echo of rain in a tunnel.

 I thought it would be a waste to let it sit there and decided to try selling it on POND5.

-It seems that the POND5 system does not recognize a Japanese driver's license as official ID.
+It seems that the POND5 system does not recognize a Japanese driver's license as an official form of ID.

 I couldn't help but say to myself, "That's right (lol)."

-Since my passport had expired after I returned to Japan, I decided to take this opportunity to reapply for one.
+Since my passport had expired after returning to Japan, I decided to apply for a new one.

 comment